 During a full day of insightful and motivational sessions you will learn not only what ESTA is all about, but hear from top-minds in the industry addressing where the business of esports currently is and where it’s going.
 Our speakers will dig into unique topics including how states, cities, and venues are investing in esports, how potential esports sponsors are evaluating their commitments to the industry, and what challenges the esports industry is facing and what the industry can do better.

-Join us and be a part of this can’t-miss conference full of networking opportunities and some live esports action!
+Join us and be a part of this can’t-miss conference full of networking opportunities and insightful panels!

 The profit from this event will go towards ESTA’s Membership Program where we will be funding esports research, professional development initiatives, creating an Esports Buyer's Guide, hosting member meetups nationally, and more!